 You will take a city tour, taking in Lenin Square and its Soviet era statue of this iconic political leader, where you will find the imposing, and beautiful, Opera House, one of the largest opera houses in the world.

 Time permitting, you may be able to visit the Novosibirsk Railway Museum.
 Here you will find a collection of locomotives and rolling stock from the 1800’s up until the present day.
 Of particular interest are the collection of carriages that were in use by the Tsars themselves.
-The museum displays locomotives and rolling stock from the late 1800s, including carriages of the Tsars, through to the Soviet era.
-Alternatively, choose to visit the Mineralogical Centre with its fine display of Siberian minerals.
+Alternatively, you can choose to visit the Mineralogical Centre with its fine display of Siberian minerals.